hnsdomains/docs/dns-registrar-guide.md

 ## Introduction

 DNSSEC (The Domain Name System Security Extensions) establishes a chain of trust from the root key which is signed by ICANN (.) and down through each key.
-Given DNSSEC is enabled and an ETH address is put into the subdomain of the domain you own (eg: `_ens.yourdomain.tld`), ENS manager allows anyone to submit the hash of the chain to `DNSSEC Oracle` smart contract
+Given DNSSEC is enabled and an ETH address is put into the subdomain of the domain you own (eg: `_ens.yourdomain.tld`), HNS manager allows anyone to submit the hash of the chain to `DNSSEC Oracle` smart contract

 ## Steps

 ### Step 1 Setting up DNSSEC signing

-When you first land on ENS manager, you will see something like below.
+When you first land on HNS manager, you will see something like below.

 ![step1: dnnsec not enabled](<.gitbook/assets/dnssec\_step1 (1).png>)